We Sing In Fire And Blood

 Hazel Grian, Duncan Speakman & Sarah Anderson and All Seeing Eye

-Eight years ago at her home in Bristol, writer/director Hazel Grian was brutally attacked by an intruder and left for dead while the house burned.
+Nine years ago at her home in Bristol, writer/director Hazel Grian was brutally attacked by an intruder and left for dead while the house burned.

 Designed to be uplifting and positive and to be experienced in groups, this is the first chapter of what will become a larger performance.
 Encounter a cast of police officers, nurses, neighbours and friends as they sing about their part in solving a horrific crime and caring for the victim.